 2. Campus option: Courses offered at Lake Forest College main campus.

 3. Partner option: Courses offered at our partner institutions: Columbia College Chicago (CCC), Roosevelt University (RU), the School of the Art Institute (SAIC), and ACM Chicago seminars (ACM).
-Please note that the links will take you to view the course catalogs of each college to understand their offerings, but we cannot guarantee they will be offered each semester.
+Please note that the provided links will take you to view the course catalogs of each college so that you may understand their offerings, but that we cannot guarantee they will be offered each semester, nor can we guarantee admittance to any/all partner institution courses.
 Under this option, students may take up to two courses at any one partner institution.
 Students may take one course at a partner, and other courses with the ITL option or on-campus Lake Forest College courses.

 For the ACM Chicago program option, the only courses open to Loop students are the following three seminars: 1) Arts Seminar: Art and Experience in the City, 2) Entrepreneurship Seminar: Innovation and Entrepreneurship, and 3) Urban Studies Seminar: Human Rights and Creative Social Change in the Chicago Context.
 Students may take any one of the three, and any one other course from a partner institution or one of the ITL courses or on-campus Lake Forest College courses.